Arctic Race of Norway

 The Arctic Race of Norway is an annual multiple stage bicycle race held in northern Norway.
-The first edition was in 2013, from 8 August to 11 August, and lasted for four days.
+The first edition was in 2013, lasting four days from 8 August to 11 August.
 The organising partners are Amaury Sport Organisation (ASO) and Arctic Race of Norway (AS).

 The race is an official UCI-sponsored event, and has been placed as part of the Europe Tour.
 The first two editions were rated as 2.1 events.
 From 2015 it was rated as a 2.HC event.
 The race became part of the new UCI ProSeries in 2020.

+In 2026, the race started in Evenes and ended in Narvik.